TeskaLabs/splang-docs/language/type-system.md

 Note: Cast is also a great helper for type inference, it means that it could be used to indicate the the type explicitly, if needed.

+# Schema-based types

+_Schema_ is the SP-Lang concept of how to bridge schema-less systems such us JSON or Python with strongly-typed SP-Lang.
+Schema is basically a directory that maps fields to their types and so on.

+SP-Lang Schema-based type specifies the schema by a _schema name_: `json<SCHEMANAME>`.
+The _schema name_ is used to locate the schema definition eg. in the library.